 Also, come up with suggestions on how you can prove your working outcome or performance.
 You can use certain software that tracks your working hours and performance, e.g. Time Doctor, Toggl, or Hours.

 Alternatively, you make a list with deliverables that you can tick off after completing and show it to your boss.

 Step 3: Prepare Necessary Technology

 You should be able to prove that you can easily organize or already have all the equipment that is needed for remote work.

 Show that you have a laptop or computer, headphones, a camera (if not integrated into your screen), and a reliable internet plan.
-It’s also great if you can prove that you have a home office (and if it’s only a corner in the living room) which is fully equipped and where you can work without distractions.
+It’s also great if you can prove that you have a home office (and if it’s only a corner in the living room) that is fully equipped and where you can work without distractions.

 The same goes for software.
 Check what you need to get your work done, e.g. Photoshop, or SAP, and how you can get a license for it.

 It’s also great to show that you have a reliable VPN.
 This secures your internet connection and makes sure you and your company’s data is safe.
-I highly recommend NordVPN, since it is easy to use, reasonably priced and very secure.
+I highly recommend NordVPN, since it is easy to use, reasonably priced, and very secure.

-Also, clarify with your IT department how you can access the company’s database, website or whatever you need for your job.
+Also, clarify with your IT department how you can access the company’s database, website, or whatever you need for your job.
 There’s usually always a way to give you access to all systems from outside the office.